Cautioning and Diversion

 Annex B in the revised MoJ guidance on simple cautions issued on 14 November 2013 sets out the levels of authorisation required when dealing with indictable only offences; specific either way offences; and other serious either way offences.

-Before a simple caution is given, it is important to establish where appropriate and possible what the victim's views about the offence are and the proposed method of disposal.
+Before a simple caution or a Conditional Caution is given, it is important to establish where appropriate and possible what the victims views about the offence are and the proposed method of disposal.
 It will be important to consider the nature and extent of the harm caused and whether any form of compensation could be paid.
-If so, a conditional caution (see above) might be preferable.
+If so, a Conditional Caution might be preferable.

 In the case of youth offenders, decisions as to whether a youth caution or a Youth Conditional Caution as opposed to charging is appropriate, should take account of the ACPO Guidelines on Case Disposal Gravity - Youth Offenders.